-The geotechnical research program conducts applied research to solve transportation-related problems with the aim of saving time and money, and delivering a better product.
-Many projects are conducted in-house in our state-of-the-art laboratories; the Federal Highway Administration (FHWA) also supports external research projects through funding, participation on National Cooperative Highway Research Program (NCHRP) and Transportation Pooled Fund studies, and evaluation of results.
+The Geotechnical Research Program conducts applied research to solve transportation-related problems with the aim of building a transportation infrastructure that is economical, safer, and longer lasting.
+Many projects are conducted in-house in our state-of-the-art laboratories; the Federal Highway Administration (FHWA) also supports external research projects through funding, participation in National Cooperative Highway Research Program (NCHRP) and Transportation Pooled Fund studies, and evaluation of results.

-Projects are determined based on the research needs of the transportation industry and the potential for national impact.
-The FHWA geotechnical research program identifies these needs through cooperation with FHWA field offices, Department of Transportation headquarters, Federal Lands Highway Division, and the Resource Center.
+Projects are determined based on the research needs of the transportation industry and the potential for an impact of national magnitude and significance.
+The FHWA Geotechnical Research Program identifies these needs through cooperation with FHWA field offices, United States Department of Transportation headquarters, Federal Lands Highway Division, and the Resource Center.
 Feedback is also gained from industry, academia, and contractors.